1914 World Hard Court Championships – Women's singles

 The women's singles was one of five events of the 1914 World Hard Court Championships tennis tournament held in Paris, France from 29 May until 8 June 1914.
 The draw consisted of 19 players.
 Mieken Rieck was the defending champion, but did not participate.
-Suzanne Lenglen won her first of four titles, defeating fellow French player Germaine Golding in the final.
+Suzanne Lenglen (who also won the women's double championship that year) won her first of four titles, defeating fellow French player Germaine Golding in straight sets in the final.